Data Protection Policy

 2.0 Scope of the Policy

-The policy applies regardless of where the personal data is held and, in respect of IT systems that process personal data, the ownership of the equipment if the processing is for University purposes.
+The policy applies regardless of where the personal data is held and, in respect of IT systems that process personal data for University purposes, the ownership of the equipment.
 It applies to all personal data held by the University, which includes personal data held by all departments and staff, irrespective of its format.
-Personal data ‘held’ by the University includes personal data created or received as well as personal data held by third parties on behalf of the University.
+Personal data "held" by the University includes personal data created or received as well as personal data held by third parties on behalf of the University.

 3.1 The University of Glasgow is a Data Controller under the terms of the DPA and has a corporate responsibility to implement the provisions of the DPA.
 The University, as Data Controller, determines the purposes for which, and the manner in which, personal data is to be processed.
 The University, in accordance with the 7th Principle of the DPA, must take appropriate measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction, or damage to, personal data.